andreabusi/MagnumPi/README.md

 Here is a list of the planning activities.
 Some are quite simple, other could be a little bit tricky to implement.

-- [ ] GPIO section: set to low or high a specific pin
+- [X] GPIO section: set to low or high a specific pin
 - [ ] GPIO section: read a value from a specific pin
 - [ ] GPIO section: support for GPIO buttons
 - [X] Add the capability to stop a background task (running or queued)
 - [X] Display the current status of a running job directly in the task table
 - [X] Handle errors if LCD display is not connected
+- [ ] Review and improve MyGPIO class

 ## References